apparebit/shantay/README.md

 of Minors, which comprise 0.3% of all records, it takes less than one minute to analyze the working set.
 Finally, visualization of the analysis results is nearly instantaneous, taking seconds at most.
-Since extraction fails to saturate my iMac's CPU or memory bus, I am currently working towards parallelizing the pipeline.
+Since extraction fails to saturate my iMac's CPU or memory bus, I did integrate process-based multiprocessing, which is enabled with the `--multiproc` command line option.

 I've written [a blog post about my initial impressions](https://apparebit.com/blog/2025/sashay-shantay) of the DSA